-Cancer is responsible for more than 1 out of every 5 deaths in the United States.
+Cancer is responsible for nearly 1 out of every 5 deaths in the United States.
 Prevention is the best hope for cutting that number.

 The American Cancer Society (ACS) estimates that cancer kills more than 1,600 Americans every day, making it second only to heart disease as a cause of death in this country.

 Although cancer may never be eliminated, experts agree that the best hope for shrinking those numbers is to prevent as many cases as possible.